DOCUMENT TSC-2026/B73 · BLOG POST 73 · ECOSYSTEM STRATEGY · REV. 01

 Do not aim there.

-Here is the directional reality.
 The average Shopify app loses somewhere around 30% of its revenue base to churn each year.
 That number is high because the App Store has a low cost to install and an even lower cost to uninstall, and because a meaningful share of merchants who install never had a durable need in the first place.
+They were curious, not committed.
+You got their first month; you never had their second.

 A genuinely strong app holds annual churn under about 8%.
 That is the gap you should care about, the distance between the 30% average and the under-8% bar, because that gap is the difference between a treadmill and a flywheel.
 At 30% annual churn you are rebuilding nearly a third of your business every year before you grow a dollar.
-At 8% you keep almost everyone and growth compounds.
+At 8% you keep almost everyone and growth compounds on itself.
+To see your own gap in dollars, my free app churn-cost calculator shows the revenue your current rate burns each year and the valuation it quietly erases.

 FIG. 01, CHURN BENCHMARKSDIRECTIONAL · 2026